Information for Landlords

 - Which is comprised entirely of converted self contained flats and where the standard of conversion does not meet the minimum that is required by the 1991 building regulations, and more than one third of the flats are occupied under short tenancies (Section 257 HMOs).

-From 1 October 2018, a property will require a license if:
+From 1 October 2018, a property will require a licence if:

 - It is let to five or more people, forming two or more households